linnstrand/my-react-notes/Hooks.md

 Pass an inline callback and an array of dependencies. useCallback will return a memoized version of the callback that only changes if one of the dependencies has changed.
 This is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders

-- Returns a memorised callback. a cached result.
+- Returns a memorized callback. a cached result.
-- will only change when a dependancy changes.
+- will only change when a dependency changes.
 - Will still be recreated on every render.
-- Is useful when passing callbacks to Optimised Child Components that needs Reference Equality to prevent unnecessary renders.
+- Is useful when passing callbacks to Optimized Child Components that needs Reference Equality to prevent unnecessary renders.

 ## useMemo